Iran refuses to confirm conducting missile test

-TEHRAN, Iran (AP) — Iran’s foreign minister has refused to confirm that the country conducted a missile test, saying Iran’s missile program is not part of a 2015 nuclear deal between his country and world powers.
+TEHRAN, Iran (AP) — Iran’s foreign minister on Tuesday refused to confirm whether his country recently conducted a missile test, saying the Iranian missile program is not part of a 2015 nuclear deal with world powers.

-The White House said Monday it is studying the details of an Iranian ballistic missile test.
-Iran is the subject of a United Nations Security Council resolution prohibiting tests of ballistic missiles designed to deliver a nuclear warhead.
+The White House said on Monday that it is studying the details of an Iranian ballistic missile test.

-During a joint news conference Tuesday with visiting French counterpart Jean-Marc Ayrault, Foreign Minister Mohammad Javad Zarif was asked if Iran had conducted a recent missile test.
+During a joint news conference with visiting French counterpart Jean-Marc Ayrault on Tuesday, Foreign Minister Mohammad Javad Zarif was asked if Iran had conducted a recent missile test.

 “The missile issue is not part of the nuclear deal.
-As all signatories to the nuclear deal have announced, the missile issue is not a part of nuclear deal,” he said.
+As all signatories to the nuclear deal have announced, the missile issue is not a part of” the deal, he said.

 Most Read Stories